RingCentral (RNG)

 5. Revenue Growth

-We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-RingCentral’s recent performance shows its demand has slowed as its annualized revenue growth of 7.4% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
+RingCentral’s recent performance shows its demand has slowed as its annualized revenue growth of 6.9% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-Looking further ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months, a slight deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.